NazariiIhnat/songs/README.txt

 To launch the application double click on run.bat or target/songs-1.0-SNAPSHOT.jar files.
 This application provides grafic user interface (Swing library) to read/write songs data(Title, Author, Album, Category, Votes) form/to .xml or .csv files;
+If votes = 0 thats means than song woun't be saved to database.
 Supported categories (Rock, Pop, Electronic, Country, Reggae, Polka, Hip hop, Classic).
+Firstly created Song entity and db conection using hibernate.
+Mapped this entity with db.
+Than created ability to correct red/write from/to files and application frame using jaxb and opencsv libraries.
+Than created gui for comunicating with db and readers/writers.
+Stack of technologies and lipraries:
+- Java 11
+- jaxb-core - 2.2.8-b01
+- jaxb-impl 2.2-promoted-b65
+- flatlaf - 0.23.1
+- spring-context - 5.3.4
+- hibernate-core - 5.4.17.Final
+- h2 - 1.4.200
+- commons-io - 2.6
+- opencsv - 5.3
+- maven-shade-plugin - 3.2.1
+- maven-compiler-plugin
+- Swing
+- Maven
+- Intellij IDEA
+- Eclipse window builder
 How to use---------------------------------------------------------------------------------
 After first execution the embedded H2 database file (songs.mv.db) will be generated, where will be stored all songs values.